Propagram/ZeroBranePackage-LuaRocks/README.md

 ## How to Deploy a ZeroBrane Package via LuaRocks

+Did you write a package for ZeroBrane Studio and want to make it available in the 'IDE Packages' tab of this plugin?
+Follow the steps below.

 1. Create a public repository.
 The repository name must start with `ZeroBranePackage-` followed by the name of your package.
 For example, if your package file is named `example.lua`, the repository name should be `ZeroBranePackage-example`.
 It's important to check beforehand if `ZeroBranePackage-example` already exists, for instance, if it's been previously released on LuaRocks.org (perform a search before proceeding to ensure uniqueness).

 2. Upload your `.lua` package file to the repository **without** the `ZeroBranePackage-` prefix.
 Using our example, the file should be named `example.lua`.